 each proposed option is discussed;

-the most suitable options are considered, then they are arranged in order of importance, i.e. ideas are verified;
+The most suitable options are considered, then they are arranged in order of importance, i.e. ideas are verified;

-the head organizes a discussion, as a result of which the decisions that received the largest number of votes remain, and the final one is selected from them.
+The leader organizes a discussion, as a result of which the decisions that received the largest number of votes remain, and the final one is selected from them.

 Discussion-competition